Nubar Pasha: Prime Minister: 1878-1879

-The extravagant administration of Ismail, for which perhaps Nubar can hardly be held wholly responsible, had brought Egypt to the verge of bankruptcy, and Ismail's disregard of the judgments of the Court at last compelled Great Britain and France to interfere.
-Under pressure, Ismail, who began to regret the establishment of the International Courts, assented to a mixed ministry under Nubar, with Charles Rivers Wilson as minister of finance and the Marquis de Blignières as minister of public works.
-Nubar, finding himself supported by both Great Britain and France, tried to reduce Ismail to the position of a constitutional monarch, and Ismail, with an astuteness worthy of a better cause, took advantage of a somewhat injudicious disbandment of certain regiments to incite a military rising against the ministry.
-The governments of Great Britain and France, instead of supporting the ministry against the khedive, weakly consented to Nubar's dismissal; but when this was shortly followed by that of Rivers Wilson and de Blignières they realized that the situation was a critical one, and they succeeded in obtaining from the sultan the deposition of Ismail and the substitution of his son Tawfiq as khedive (1879).
+The extravagant administration of Ismail had brought Egypt to the verge of bankruptcy, and Ismail's disregard of the judgments of the Court had compelled Great Britain and France to interfere.
+Under pressure, Ismail, assented to a mixed ministry with Nubar as prime minister, with Charles Rivers Wilson as minister of finance and the Marquis de Blignières as minister of public works.
+Nubar, finding himself supported by both Great Britain and France, tried to reduce Ismail to the position of a constitutional monarch, and Ismail, took advantage of the disbandment of certain regiments to incite a military rebellion against the ministry.
+The governments of Great Britain and France, instead of supporting the ministry against the khedive, weakly consented to Nubar's dismissal; but when this was shortly followed by that of Rivers Wilson and de Blignières they realized that the situation was a critical one, and they succeeded in obtaining from the sultan the deposition of Ismail and the substitution of his son Tawfiq as khedive in 1879.
 Nubar remained out of office until 1884.

 Prime Minister: 1884 - 1888

-In the interval Great Britain had intervened in Egypt — the battle of Tel al-Kebir had been fought, Urabi Pasha had been banished, and Sir Evelyn Baring (afterwards Lord Cromer) had succeeded Sir Edward Baldwin Malet.
-The British government, under the advice of Baring, insisted on the evacuation of the Sudan, and Muhammad Sharif Pasha having resigned office, the more pliant Nubar was induced to become prime minister, and to carry out a policy of which he openly disapproved, but which he considered Egypt was forced to accept under British dictation.
-At this period he used to say, "I am not here to govern Egypt, but to administer the British government of Egypt.
+Since he left office, Great Britain had intervened in Egypt — the battle of Tel al-Kebir had been fought, Urabi Pasha had been banished, and Sir Evelyn Baring (afterwards Lord Cromer) had succeeded Sir Edward Baldwin Malet.
+The British government, under the advice of Baring, insisted on the evacuation of Sudan, and Muhammad Sharif Pasha having resigned office, Nubar was induced to become prime minister, and to carry out a policy which he openly disapproved, but which he considered Egypt was forced to accept under British dictation.
+At this period he reportedly said, "I am not here to govern Egypt, but to administer the British government of Egypt.
 I am simply the greaser of the official wheels."

-It might have been well if Nubar had confined himself to this modest programme, but it was perhaps hardly to be expected of a man of his ability and restless energy.
-It must be admitted, however, that the characters of Nubar and Lord Cromer were not formed to run in harness, and it was with no surprise that the public learnt in June 1888 that he had been relieved of office, though his dismissal was the direct act of the khedive Tawfiq, who did not on this occasion seek the advice of the British agent.
+In June 1888 that he was dismissed from office, though his dismissal was the direct act of the khedive Tawfiq, who did not on this occasion seek the advice of the British agent.